AST-Course/nm_lib/README.md

 ```

 ### To start using the library:
-Run this code to get started:
+Run, for instance, this code to get started:
 ```
-from nm_lib import nm_lib as nm
+from nm_lib.nm_ex import nm_lib_ex_1 as nm1
 ```